course-dprep/in-class-tutorial-TaraGijsbers/README.md

-# First repository with exercises in dPrep second try
+# First repository with exercises in dPrep second try git hub

 This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).